Tips for families

 Update passwords regularly

-Tips for young kids
+Tips for young children

 To create passwords that are easier to remember, try using a favorite song or phrase.
-And if it helps to write your kid's passwords down, use hints instead.
+And if it helps to write your child's passwords down, use hints instead.
 For example, if the password is Str@wberry30, write the hint "favorite ice cream @ + favorite number."

-Tips for bigger kids
+Tips for bigger children

 Using content filters